dita-ot/docs/resources/theme/Using-a-theme-file.md

 The `com.elovirta.pdf` plug-in for DITA-OT extends the built-in PDF2 plug-in by adding support for the `theme` property.
 The `theme` property takes a path to a theme file and changes the styling of the PDF2 output without needing to extend the transtype with XSLT.

+Themes can be used to adjust basic settings like cover page images, page sizes, numbering, font properties, background colors and borders, spacing, and running content like page headers and footers.

 To generate PDF output with a custom theme, pass the path to the theme file to the `dita` command with the `--theme` option:

 ```shell